javascript-tutorial/en.javascript.info/2-ui/1-document/08-styles-and-classes/article.md

 </body>
 ```

+If we assign something to `elem.className`, it replaces the whole strings of classes.
+Sometimes that's what we need, but often we want to add/remove a single class.

-Adding/removing a class is a widespread operation.
-Using a string for such purpose is cumbersome, so there's another property for that: `elem.classList`.
+There's another property for that: `elem.classList`.

 The `elem.classList` is a special object with methods to `add/remove/toggle` classes.